Double Traversals in Boundary Subaisles: Implications for Two-Block Layouts: Prerequisites

 \begin{lem} Under transformation $T \rightarrow T'$, the double edge $(a_{i-1}, b_{i-1})^2 \in T$ is always reduced unless the preceding subaisles contain a single edge $(a_{i-1}, b_{i-1})^1 \in T$. \end{lem}

-These results imply that, in any warehouse with two or more non-empty aisles, it suffices to consider non-connecting double edges in state $(0,1)$ for which the preceding subaisles contain a single edge.
-The analysis in this paper focuses on such cases and extends the previous results to all upper and lower subaisles.
+Together, these results imply that, in any warehouse with two or more non-empty aisles, the only double edges that might still be required are non-connecting edges in state $(0,1)$ whose preceding aisle segment contains a single edge.
+The present paper shows that even these remaining double edges are unnecessary whenever they lie in a boundary subaisle.